biomaglab/biomaglab.github.io/content/en/authors/marlon/_index.md

 ---
 # Display name
-title: Pedro Cadamuro
+title: Marlon Gomes

 # Full name (for SEO)
-first_name: Pedro
+first_name: Marlon
-last_name: Cadamuro
+last_name: Calixto

 # Username (this should match the folder name)
 authors:
-  - pedro
+  - marlon

 # Is this the primary user of the site?
 superuser: false